 Non-Executive Directors enter into service agreements through letters of appointment which are not subject to a fixed term.
 Non-Executive Directors receive a fee for their contribution as Directors.
-Fees are determined with reference to the demands of the role and the responsibilities carried out by Directors.
-The fee setting process also takes into account market levels, the need to attract high quality Directors and the size and complexity of the Company.
+Fees are determined with reference to the

 Directors receive fees for their role as members of the Board and, where applicable, for additional responsibilities.
 Non-Executive Directors do not receive additional fees for being a Chair or member of a Board Committee.
 Non-Executive Directors do not receive any variable or performance-based remuneration.
 Where Directors are required to provide additional services, these are paid on a fixed fee basis or determined on an hourly basis depending on the nature of the service.
 There were no additional services provided in FY21 by Non-Executive Directors.